-Cold plunges and general cold water therapy have gained a lot of traction in the strength and conditioning community in the last decade or so.
-But for good reason, because there are plenty of potential benefits of voluntary cold exposure.
+Cold plunges and general cold water therapy have gained a lot of traction in the strength and conditioning community for good reason: there are plenty of potential benefits to voluntary cold exposure.

-But here’s the question: Is it best to cold plunge before or after workouts?
+That said, questions do remain: Is it best to cold plunge before or after workouts?
 Is it the best form of active recovery?
-And how does it compare to some of the best muscle recovery tools on the market?
+How does it compare to some of the best muscle recovery tools on the market?

-The truth is the answer is not that simple nor are the reasons behind it.
+The truth is, the answers are not that simple.
 Because there are quite a few nuances on this topic, I sat down with Dr. Michael Masi, DPT, SCS, CSCS, CISSN, USAW-1, and founder of Masi Fitness, to discuss cold plunge timing and debunk cold exposure myths.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.